 Tartar invasion devastated the town, however, soon afterward a skillful craftsmen & tradesmen especially from the Saxony region (Germany) started coming and settling down.
 The business started being prosperous and the town was surrounded by a very sophisticated fortification system with two entrance gates, several bastions, and several water moats.

-Kosice town lied on an important trade route (similar as Bardejov, Presov, Levoca) connecting the Baltic and Black sea.
-It was a meeting point of rich and influential businessmen from the whole Europe.
+Kosice town lied on an important trade route (similar to Bardejov, Presov, Levoca) connecting the Baltic and Black sea.
+It was a meeting point of rich and influential businessmen from the whole of Europe.

 TRENCIN town, always connected with one of the most powerful leaders, Matthew Czak of Trencin, nicknamed the Lord of Vah river and Tatra mountains who made from an existing castle a mighty never conquered fortress.

 It is worth mentioning the famous inscription on the rock – left here by Roman soldiers saying that in 179AD, there was a Roman military camp with approx. 855 soldiers.
 It is the easternmost evidence of the presence of the Romans on our territory.
 If you climb up to the castle, you can admire former fortification walls (still visible in some parts).
 In the past, there were several important visits of the kings, probably the most important one was in 1335, a meeting of the Hungarian king Charles Robert and his son Luis I. with the Czech king John of Luxemburg and the Polish famous king Kazimierz the Great.
 They negotiated peace after many years of conflicts between Poland and Bohemia.

 Trencin became a Free Royal town in 1412 (king Sigismund of Luxemburg).

 As you can see, historically important and nowadays a perfect stop once you travel between Bratislava and Central Slovakia.

 We hope you enjoyed reading about the Medieval towns of Slovakia.